GoblinArchives/LiminalHorror/Game Design/All in one place.md

 ### What Programs To Use?
 There are a ton of fantastic programs one can use when writing and designing games.
 Below are what I used to make Liminal Horror.
 - [Free Graphic Design Resources & Best Practices For TTRPG Creators](https://ghostlorestudios.com/free-graphic-design-resources-and-best-practices-for-ttrpg-creators/) by Ghost Lore.
 This post gives a great overview of the different aspects of design (from programs you can use, to different ways of building your skils, to important things to consider when working with others' work).
+- [Resources for Free Creation Tools](https://itch.io/c/1832904/resources-for-free-creation-tools) by G. Raven Image is a collection of tools housed on itch.io that can help in various aspects of the writing, designing, and publishing process.

+## Markdown
+I've found myself writing my games using markdown (an easy to use computer language) that can be used with a variety of different programs, and allows you to output in multiple formats (pdf, epub, html).
+- [Using Markdown and Pandoc to Make RPG Documents for Free](https://lukegearing.blot.im/using-markdown-and-pandoc-to-make-rpg-documents-for-free) by Luke Gearing is a fantastic step by step guide on how to write in markdown and then publish the results in multiple formats.
+- [Typora](https://typora.io/) is a super easy to learn writing program that I use regualrly.
+When paired with [pandoc](https://support.typora.io/Install-and-Use-Pandoc/) it gives you a lot of built in output options as well.
+It is what I used to write and publish the [Liminal Horror epub](https://drive.google.com/file/d/10f8Q4jC3yQdbTUKx1DqIaHXEkdBWw-Cg/view?usp=sharing) (with some minor backend editing in calibre).
+- [Making an HTML Dungeon](https://www.youtube.com/watch?v=TRZ2w36wJi0&ab_channel=NateTreme) by Nate Treme is a great overview of the type of unique projects that are possible with markdown.
+An HTML dungeon that you can post right onto itch.io!

 ### Character Sheets
 - [How to Design TTRPG Sheets with Google Sheets](https://twitter.com/momatoes/status/1434902519335981065?s=20) by Momatoes is their guide on how to create a phenomenal and unique character sheet with google sheets.